nttcom/ksot-website/README.md

-# Kuesta Website
+# KSOT Website

-This repo contains the code of the [Kuesta documentation website](nttcom.github.io/kuesta-website), built using [Hugo](https://gohugo.io/) and the [docsy](https://www.docsy.dev/) theme.
+This repo contains the code of the [ksot documentation website](nttcom.github.io/ksot-website), built using [Hugo](https://gohugo.io/) and the [docsy](https://www.docsy.dev/) theme.

 ## Requirements